mabiasoft/vuln_node_express/README.md

 Automating Application Security Testing in GitHub Actions This  is designed to help you get started with application security testing in GitHub Actions.
-Participants get hands-on experience with:

-https://github.com/kaakaww/vuln_node_express
+Main repo for this project is found in the link below https://github.com/kaakaww/vuln_node_express

 Go to the Code section of your newly forked repository in GitHub.
 Create a new file using the Add file --> Create new file button.
 Name the file .github/workflows/build-and-test.yml, and add the following contents: